 You may remember Zoe Empowers as one of the organizations we supported with our Christmas offering in 2020.
 On this mission trip, you won’t be asked to make repairs on broken-down homes or any such manual labor.
 Instead, you’ll be introduced to young people who rose from despair so deep that anyone except those inspired by God to offer a helping hand might consider it hopeless.
 These events are a combination of live interaction with Zoe children, videos, and interviews with the program managers.
 They provide a reassuring and touching connection to the children.

 The sessions run over three days from 9:30 to 11 am each day.
 Watch at home by yourself or with your community group or Bible study.
 Friends who attend churches of other denominations or who don’t attend church at all are welcome too!
-You will be able to come and join us in person in the Sanctuary on Wednesday, May 26, and stay after the session for fellowship and food.

 - Day 1: Visit Rwanda with Epiphanie Mujawimana, founder of Zoe’s empowerment program and manager of Zoe Rwanda.
 Listen as Epiphanie describes Zoe’s genesis out of tragedy and how this movement of God began.
 You will be amazed by what orphaned children in Rwanda are capable of with just a little support.